djoq/docker-nagios/README.md

 ### Overview

 The setup outlined from the official [nagios docs](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/4/en/monitoring-windows.html)
-This will build these instructions, and add the nrdp server.
+This will build these instructions as well as the nrdp server.

 ### Personalize your config

-Alter the .env file with your networking information.
+Alter the `.env` file with your networking information.
 Configuration overrides are defined in `./config`
 Edit these files to add checks and commands for the hosts you monitor.

 ### Agents

 This project is meant to work alongside at least one agent (running windows).
-In our case we chose ncpa.
+In this case, ncpa was tested.
 Make sure this is running before trying to connect, and update the .env file with your agent's IP or hostname.
 If you haven't an agent installed, refer here [agent](https://www.nagios.org/ncpa/getting-started.php#win-silent-install).